maxthedon/fast-duplicate-finder/README.md

-# Fast Dupe Finder
+# Fast Duplicate Finder

-Fast Dupe Finder is a cross-platform desktop application for finding and managing duplicate files.
+Fast Duplicate Finder is a cross-platform desktop application for finding and managing duplicate files.
 It's built with a Go backend for high-performance file scanning and a Flutter frontend for a modern and responsive user interface.

 ## Features